New Jersey Child Custody Attorney

 Trust me when I tell you that I am tenacious.
 I will not stop until I deliver the optimal results that you deserve.

 But don’t just take it from me: Click here to read testimonials from my family law clients.

 WHERE DO I PRACTICE?

-My law office is based in Livingston, New Jersey.
+My law office is based in Roseland, New Jersey.
 I serve all New Jersey Counties including Essex, Morris, Bergen, Passaic, Hudson, Sussex, Warren, Union, Middlesex, Ocean, Monmouth and any other county I am needed.

 In short, I won’t let geography stand in the way of helping you, and I’m more than ready to take your case!
 I’ll travel to where you need me.
 If you’d like to schedule a free appointment, click here, or call me now at (973)-315-3232